Topological generation of special linear groups: Introduction and statement of results

+In this paper we examine another class generation problem for linear algebraic groups of the form $G=SL_n(k)$, where $k$ is initially taken to be an uncountable algebraically closed field of arbitrary characteristic.
+Once the desired result has been established, we then show the field conditions can be relaxed considerably (to arbitrary fields of characteristic zero, and algebraically closed fields of positive characteristic which are not algebraic over a finite field).
+Finally, we see the solution to this problem has interesting applications to generic stabilizers in linear representations of algebraic groups, and random generation of finite groups of Lie type.

-Now assume $C_1,...,C_e$ are noncentral conjugacy classes of the algebraic group $G=SL_n(k)$ where $k$ is an uncountable algebraically closed field of any characteristic.
-Say $(x_1,...,x_e)\in\Omega$ \textit{generates $G$ topologically} if $\langle x_1,...,x_e\rangle$ is Zariski dense in $G$.
-Since $G(k)$ is infinitely generated, the relevant finitary notion of generation is topological.
-This paper determines necessary and sufficient conditions for the existence of a tuple $\omega\in\Omega$ which topologically generates $G$.
-The existence of such an $\omega\in\Omega$ implies that \textit{generic} tuples in $\Omega$ generate $G$ topologically, with generic taken in the appropriate sense.
-The solution to this question has applications to generic stabilizers in linear representations of algebraic groups, and random $(r,s)$-generation of finite groups of Lie type.
-In future work \cite{burn} \cite{ger}, conditions are determined for the existence of tuples $\omega\in\Omega$ which topologically generate classical and exceptional algebraic groups, and related applications are discussed.
+Let us briefly describe the set up of the paper.
+Assume $G$ is a simple algebraic group defined over an algebraically closed field $k$ which is not algebraic over a finite field.
+Set $\Omega= C_1\times \ldots \times C_e$ and say $(x_1,\ldots,x_e)\in\Omega$ \textit{generates $G$ topologically} if $\langle x_1,\ldots,x_e\rangle$ is Zariski dense in $G$.
+Since $G$ is infinitely generated, the relevant finitary notion of generation is topological.
+In what follows, we determine necessary and sufficient conditions for the existence of a tuple $\omega\in\Omega$ which topologically generates $G=SL_n(k)$.
+In joint work with Burness and Guralnick \cite{burness} \cite{burness1}, conditions for the remaining simple algebraic groups are determined.